Solinea/goldstone-server/HACKING.md

 running on your development machine.

-Since [Postfix](http://www.postfix.org) is nigh-universal, here's how to configure it to relay outgoing mail to a Gmail account, on OS X:
+Since [Postfix](http://www.postfix.org) is nigh-universal, here's how to configure it to relay outgoing mail to a Gmail account, on OS X.

+First, if you're in a virtual ("workon") environment, deactivate it.
+Then:

 ```bash
     $ sudo bash
     root# cd /etc/postfix
 ```

-Edit `main.cf` and make these changes and additions:
+Edit `main.cf`.
+If any of these variables are already in the file, change them to what's listed here.
+Otherwise, add these lines to the end of the file:
 ```
 myhostname = localhost
 relayhost = [smtp.gmail.com]:587